inka-pallycon/pallycon-wm-abcomposer/README.md

-# ABComposer Sample for PallyCon DRM Packager
+# ABComposer Sample for PallyCon DRM CLI Packager

 This app is a sample program that composes DASH / HLS / CMAF streams to enable Pallycon Forensic Watermark.